Planning a bathroom

 Remember that the taps you choose will have as big an effect on the look as the sink itself – statement taps can be an affordable way to make a feature of an otherwise basic sink.

 Nothing makes a bathroom design statement more than a freestanding bath.
 These come in a variety of designs, from traditional claw-footed, roll-top tubs to minimalist, modern styles.
 While they look unabashedly luxurious, you can actually pick up a freestanding bath for as little as £200.

 Fitted baths tend to be more practical if you have less space, and it's possible to buy very cheap ones – we’ve spotted acrylic tubs for just £60.

 Whatever type of bath you’re buying, always get in and try it out before making your decision.
 You may feel silly but you’d feel sillier if you spent hundreds of pounds on a bath you’re uncomfortable in.
 And shop around so you end up with the highest-quality bath you can afford.

 If space is at a premium you may choose to ditch a bath entirely in favour of a large shower unit.
 Don't forget, though, that some people love a long soak, so think about whether this could affect the resale value of your home.

 It may not be the most glamorous aspect of designing your bathroom but, over the years, your toilet will get a lot of use, so it’s important to buy the right one.

 A variety of shapes and styles of toilet exist: wall-hung, back-to-wall, close-coupled and corner toilets are all commonplace nowadays, and you can also buy soft-close loo seats that won’t slam down when you close the lid.
 Check whether your toilet comes with a seat when buying it, as not all do.

-From Homebase to Bathstore, find out which are the best and worst bathroom brands, as rated by bathroom owners – the top scorer got 80% and the bottom just 57%.
+From Homebase to Bathstore and Villeroy & Boch to Ideal Standard, to find out which are the best and worst bathroom companies, as rated by bathroom owners.